Innovation and Entrepreneurship (I&E) Conference

 A Seismic Shift in Promotion & Tenure

-Supported by the National Science Foundation (NSF) Award # CNS-1936073 and hosted by Oregon State University, the Promotion and Tenure – Innovation and Entrepreneurship (PTIE) Summit will be held on September 16-18, 2020.
-This summit will convene key stakeholders to discuss the value and inclusion of evidence-based data, experimental knowledge and impact outcomes derived from innovation and entrepreneurial (I&E) achievements as additional components in promotion and tenure (P&T) decisions for higher education nationally.
+Supported by the National Science Foundation (NSF) Award # CNS-1936073 and hosted by Oregon State University, the Promotion and Tenure – Innovation and Entrepreneurship (PTIE) Conference will be held on July 25 to 27, 2022 (Application deadline extended to May 6).
+This conference will convene key stakeholders to discuss the value and inclusion of evidence-based data, experimental knowledge and impact outcomes derived from innovation and entrepreneurial (I&E) achievements as additional components in promotion and tenure (P&T) decisions for higher education nationally.

 - Provide case studies from individual faculty, administrators and industry leaders demonstrating the impact of I&E within P&T.

 - Foster communication and information sharing among the higher education ecosystem on I&E.

 - Develop best practices and road maps for individual universities to consider augmenting their individual P&T guidelines to more inclusively support I&E among their faculty.

 In order to frame the conference, here is reminder of the overall approach used by PTIE organizers:

 - Summer 2019.
 Oregon State University receives a grant from the National Science Foundation entitled “Innovation and Entrepreneurship (I&E) Summit: A Seismic Shift in Promotion and Tenure.”